JustinMillerDev/JustinMillerDev.github.io/index.md

 layout: home
 ---

-My name is Justin Miller.
-I write code, play games, and love to cook.
+My name is Justin Miller and I am an indie game programmer and aspiring web developer.

-My favorites are [World of Warcraft](https://worldofwarcraft.com), [Magic the Gathering](https://magic.wizards.com/en), mexican food, and whatever I can scrape together from the fridge.
+I have over two years of experience creating games in Unity for both PC and mobile.
+Recently, I have branched out into web and other software development.